 Autopsy shows John McAfee died by suicide in Spanish prison cell, newspaper reports

-MADRID, June 28 (Reuters) - The official autopsy on the body of John McAfee showed that he died by suicide in the Spanish prison cell where he was awaiting extradition to the United States, El Pais newspaper said on Monday, citing unidentified sources close to the proceedings.
+MADRID (Reuters) -The official autopsy on the body of John McAfee showed that he died by suicide in the Spanish prison cell where he was awaiting extradition to the United States, El Pais newspaper said on Monday, citing unidentified sources close to the proceedings.

 A spokesperson for Catalonia’s court system, which is in charge of the autopsy, did not have any information on the report.